Bonfida/sns-ip/proposals/sns-ip-4.md

 ## Implementation

-The sns-sdk and sub-registrar repos will serve as reference implementations of the RIS and UIS specs respectively
+The sns-sdk and sub-registrar repos will serve as reference implementations of the RIS and UIS specs respectively.

 ## References